asidko/simple-spot-signalling-service/README.md

 1. **Initialization**: Load config, fetch data, calculate zones
 2. **Monitoring**: Check price at intervals, compare to zones, emit signals
    - Price is checked at the frequency defined by `checkFrequency`
-   - BUY/SELL signals are only emitted if at least `minBuySellFrequency` minutes have passed since the last signal of the same type
 3. **Manual Recalculation**: User explicitly requests zone recalculation when appropriate
 4. **Signals**:
    - **BUY**: Price in BUY_ZONE
    - **SELL**: Price in SELL_ZONE
-   - **PAUSE**: Price in BUFFER_ZONE or out of buy/sell boundaries
-   - **STOP**: Price beyond stop boundaries (requires manual restart)

 ## Implementation